oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-dill extends python's pickle module for serializing and de-serializing python objects to the majority of the built-in python types.
-Serialization is the process of converting an object to a byte stream, and the inverse of which is converting a byte stream back to on python object hierarchy.
+dill extends pythons pickle module for serializing and de-serializing python objects to the majority of the built-in python types.
+Serialization is the process of converting an object to a byte stream, and the inverse of which is converting a byte stream back to a python object hierarchy.

 **More Information**